-A 2008 study by BBC Research and Consulting for CPW estimated that wildlife viewing activities in Colorado generate more than \$1.2 billion in direct and secondary economic benefits, supporting more than 12,500 jobs.
+The 2018 Statewide Comprehensive Outdoor Recreation Plan, conducted by Southwick Associates for CPW estimated that wildlife viewing activities in Colorado generated more than \$1.5 billion in direct and secondary economic benefits, supporting more than 13,200 jobs in 2017.
 This program continues to identify, develop, and help establish wildlife viewing opportunities on public lands, including CPW properties and state parks; develop and establish wildlife viewing opportunities in cooperation with landowners on private lands; and prepare and distribute informational materials on wildlife viewing techniques and opportunities.